rdcoletta/genomic_prediction_svs/notes/gs_simulation.md

 id_table_22kSNPs_DAS_UIUC_RILsGenotypeData.txt
 ```

-> **Note:** RILs have their genotype ID instead of name because some RILs had multiple IDs.
+> RILs have their genotype ID instead of name because some RILs had multiple IDs.
 That's why I generated a list relating names to IDs.

 Since there are genotypic data for more parents and RILs than used in the USDA project, I need to keep only the genotypes described in the USDA project that will have phenotypic data collected.
 To do this, Candy sent the file `data/2018_field_planning.xlsx` that contains all the RILs crossesd to generate the 400 hybrids.
 They can be found under **USDA crosses** on `X10_Nursery_Book` and `X9_Nursery_Book` sheets.
 I manually copied all this information and saved on file `data/usda_RILs_2018.txt`.

-> **Note:** Taking a quick look at this file, I noticed that there are only 328 unique RILs and one hybrid (LH82*PHG47).
+> Taking a quick look at this file, I noticed that there are only 328 unique RILs and one hybrid (LH82*PHG47).
 I'm not sure why there is a F1 cross there, so I need to ask Candy.
 Also, I was expecting more RILs to generate the hybrids (328 vs 525 RILs).
 It will be good to talk to Candy about that.

 The `scripts/remove_extra_geno-data.R` script